Can All Dogs Swim? How to Teach a Dog to Swim?

 1. Choose the Right Location:

-Start in a calm and shallow area, like a pool with a gradual entry or a calm lake.
-Avoid places with strong currents or rough waves, such as the ocean.
+Choose calm, shallow water, such as a pool with a graduated entrance or a calm lake.
+Avoid areas with strong currents or rough waves, such as the ocean.

 2. Let Your Dog Explore:

-Allow your dog to approach the water at their own pace.
-Use treats, toys, or praise to encourage them to dip their paws into the water.
+Allow your dog to approach the water at his own pace.
+Use treats, toys, or praise to encourage them to dip their paws in the water.